 Ah, Sunday.
 In our opinion, the best day of the week.

 We’ve given you a hectic couple of days, so we’re going to ease you into a chilled Sunday in Edinburgh.
-Today, you’re going to make like the locals and enjoy some low-key Sunday adventures in some of the city’s lesser-known parts.
+Today, you’re going to make like the locals and enjoy some relaxed Sunday adventures in some of the city’s lesser-known parts.

 Stockbridge Market